Civil War Orphans' Home

 In the decades that followed, Greene County continued to flourish.
 The discovery of lead and zinc deposits in the late 19th century fueled further economic growth and attracted mining operations to the area.
 Today, Greene County is known for its thriving economy, diverse culture, and rich historical heritage, making it an attractive place to live and visit.

-This timeline provides a glimpse into the major events and milestones that have shaped the history of Greene County, Missouri.
+This timeline provides a concise overview of the key events in the history of Greene County, Missouri.

 • 1833 - Greene County is established on January 2.